 Gurudwara Manikaran Sahib celebrates the visit of Guru Nanak Dev at Manikaran in late 16th CE.
 Legend is that when Guru Nanak Dev Ji visited Manikaran and asked for Langar from the village.
 They received all the raw material but there was no fire to cook.
 Guru Nanak Dev Ji told his disciples to lift a stone.
 To everyone’s surprise, there was boiling hot water under the stone – good enough to cook food in it.
 However, the food kept getting drowned in the hot water pond and the disciples looked at the Guru.
 Guru taught them a lesson in gratitude when he asked them to offer the food to the God if you want to have it.
 And yes, as soon as it was pledged to be offered to God, food started floating.

 Maharishi Ved Vyasa in Bhavishya Purana predicted the visit of Guru Nanak Dev

 Today, there stands a Gurudwara at the very spot.
 It is on every Sikh devotee’s wishlist to visit Gurudwara Manikaran Sahib at least once in a lifetime.
 We spent some time at the Gurudwara Manikaran Sahib where Gurbani path was being recited.
 After ages, I ate the Kadha prasad – that is not just the tastiest of the foods.
 But also holds many childhood memories of growing around Gurudwaras in Punjab.
 We said our prayers and set out to explore the hot springs behind Manikaran Sahib.

 Guru Gobind Singh also visited Manikaran with his Panj Payaras

 Hot Springs at Manikaran Sahib

-We were led to the courtyard of a Shiva Temple where we could see many well like openings with boiling water.
-With River Parvati flowing in the backdrop, it was impossible to believe that the two waters next to each other are more about 100 degrees apart in temperature.
+We were led to the courtyard of a Shiva Temple where we could see many a well like openings with boiling water.
+With River Parvati flowing in the backdrop, it was impossible to believe that the two water’s next to each other is more or less about 100 degrees centigrade apart in temperature.
 The water of Parvati was ice cold and right next to it the hot water springs had boiling hot water.
 The water was so hot that there were wooden planks kept for people to move around.